-If you are eligible to claim a franking tax offset for 2013-14 but you are not otherwise required to lodge a tax return, you should read the publication Refund of franking credits instructions and application for individuals 2014 (NAT 4105).
+If you are eligible to claim a franking tax offset for 2014-15 but you are not otherwise required to lodge a tax return, read Refund of franking credits instructions and application for individuals 2015 (NAT 4105).
 If you need further information, phone 13 28 61.